 Report on Other Legal and Regulatory Requirements

-c) The Balance Sheet the Statement of Profit and Loss and the Statement of Cash Flowdealt with by this Report are in agreement with the relevant books of account.
+c.
+The Balance Sheet Statement of Profit and Loss and the Cash Flow Statement dealtwith by this Report are in agreement with the books of account.

 iii.
 There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.